-Thermal Analysis Services
+Thermal Infrared & Optical Analysis

 At Materials Metric, our thermal analysis services provide critical insights into the thermal stability, phase transitions, and mechanical behavior of materials under temperature variations.
 These techniques are essential for materials development, quality control, and failure analysis across industries such as polymers, pharmaceuticals, composites, and metallurgy.